SOM-Research/Impromptu/README.md

 > Robert Clarisó, Jordi Cabot (2023).
 "Model-driven prompt engineering".
 ACM/IEEE 26th International Conference on Model-Driven Engineering Languages and Systems (MODELS), IEEE, to appear.

 ## Requirements
  Impromptu is implemented in TypeScript using the [Langium](https://langium.org) open-source language engineering toolkit.
-In order to run Impromptu you need [Node.js](https://nodejs.org/) and [Visual Studio Code](https://code.visualstudio.com/) in your system.

-In addition, the Node module `csv-parser` has to be installed.
-Write in the CLI ```npm install csv-parser``` in the VSCode command line (CLI).
+For that reason, in addition to install the software it self, the user must install additional software.

+#### Requirements
+As requirements to a proper setup of Impromptu in your systems, one needs to meet the follwing requirements:
+- Have **internet conection** to be able to upload several packages
+- Being able to **run the system as an Administrator**.

+1. Extract Impromptu's `.zip` folder in your PC
+2. Install `node` in your PC
+3. Install `vscode` and open `Impromptu` folder
+4. Change the Execution Policy of the system (Windows).
+5. Run `npm install`
+6. Install `Langium` and `Impromptu` vscode's Extension
+7. Run `npm run langium:generate` and `npm run build`

+For a further detail of those step check out the [detailed guide](StartUp.md).

 ## Installing